garrandall/popular-music-data/tracks/out---about-tommy-boyce-bobby-hart.md

 Out and about
 All the girls they look so pretty
 I'm fine, when i'm
-When i'm out and about
+When I'm out and about
 Things I want I can't afford 'em
 Nothing in this house but boredom
 Magazines are torn and tattered